com-junkawasaki/rustate/crates/rustate/README.md

 # RuState

 A Rust implementation of statecharts inspired by XState.
-RuState provides a type-safe way to model and implement finite state machines and statecharts in Rust.
+RuState provides a type-safe way to model and implement finite state machines and statecharts in Rust, with full support for model-based testing (MBT).

 ## Features